-The bodies of sei whales range in colouring from murky blues to steely greys to deep browns.
+The bodies of sei whales range in coloring from murky blues to steely grays to deep browns.
 Along their heads, a single ridge runs from the tip of the nose to two blowholes and set aloft their backs is a sickle-shaped dorsal fin.
-Growing up to 19.5 metres long, female sei whales are the larger of the two sexes, eclipsing their male counterparts by over 2 metres.
+Growing up to 19.5 meters long, female sei whales are the larger of the two sexes, eclipsing their male counterparts by over 2 meters.

 What is life like for sei whales?